In the User Portal, a user can click on the root folder, My Files, and select Share. This is a security threat and should not be allowed.

 To disable users from sharing to groups:

-If you want to force users to share files and folders with the default settings you have configured, you can use this option to prevent them from changing the defaults set by an Administrator in the Admin Portal.
+To force all users to share files and folders with the default settings you have configured, you must:

 After a user opens a browser and logs in to the User Portal, they can share a folder privately.